mattpodwysocki/blog_posts/mapbox-mcp-crewai-updated.md

 - Where they might be struggling

 ## Troubleshooting

+### LLM API Errors
+- Check your LLM API key is set: `echo $OPENAI_API_KEY`
+- Verify the key is valid in your [OpenAI dashboard](https://platform.openai.com/api-keys)
+- If using Anthropic, make sure `langchain-anthropic` is installed
+- Check for rate limits or billing issues in your LLM provider's dashboard

 ### MCP Server Not Starting
 - Ensure Node.js is installed: `node --version`